Arafura-class offshore patrol vessel: Construction

+NUSHIP Eyre was launched on 22 November 2023, sponsored by Natalie Charlesworth.

+NUSHIP Pilbara was launched on 31 October 2025.

 Criticism

-With the cancellation of the main gun and the lack of any other major weaponry, the class has been criticised for being unable to operate in medium to high-end warfighting and resulting in calls to either up-arm the class or transfer the ships to the Australian Border Force Marine Unit in favour on a fleet of corvettes.
+With the cancellation of the main gun and the lack of any other major weaponry, the class has been criticised for being unable to operate in medium to high-end warfighting and resulting in calls to either up-arm the class or transfer the ships to the Australian Border Force Marine Unit in favour of a fleet of corvettes.
 The class has also faced criticism for schedule delays and being over budget.

+Cancellation

+Following the Defence Strategic Review 2023 and the Surface Fleet Review by the Albanese Government in February 2024, the final six vessels were cancelled due to the vessels being deemed as an inefficient use of resources for civil maritime security operations and not possessing the survivability and self-defence systems to contribute to a surface combatant mission.
+Instead, further investigation will be taken to determine how these vessels can contribute to other mission sets.